mageOfstructs/vimp/Goals.md

   - [x] delete
   - [ ] macro integration (when it's done)
     - WTF does this mean??
 Why do you need macros in select mode? - Future @mageOfStructs
-- [ ] group support
-- [ ] optionally enter starting point for form in command
 - [ ] macro support
 - [ ] finish goals
 - [ ] live preview